axibase/atsd/rule-engine/functions-table.md

 * `csv`
 * `html`

-An empty string is returned if map `m` is `null` or has no records.
+Returns an empty string if map `m` is `null` or has no records.

-Map records with empty or `null` values are ignored.
+Ignores map records with empty or `null` values.

-Numeric values are automatically rounded in web and email notifications and are printed without modifications in other cases.
+Automatically rounds numeric values in web and email notifications or prints without modifications in other cases.

 The default table headers are `Name` and `Value`.